polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 MACHINE=<MACHINE> bitbake mpfs-linux -c menuconfig
 ```
 Run the diffconfig command to prepare a configuration fragment.
-The resulting file fragment.cfg will be placed in the recipes-kernel/linux/files directory:
+The resulting file fragment.cfg should be copied to meta-polarfire-soc-yocto-bsp/recipes-kernel/linux/files directory:
+Afterwards the mpfs-linux.bb src_uri should be updated to include the <fragment>.cfg,
 ```bash
 MACHINE=<MACHINE> bitbake mpfs-linux -c diffconfig
 ```